Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 3. How to improve portfolio and system-level OSH
-Especially for a new Sigrid, at the system and portfolio level there can be an abundance of OSH related issues that need to be fixed; this section provides some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first.
+Especially for a new Sigrid, at the system and portfolio level there can be an abundance of OSH related issues that need to be fixed; this section provides some advice on how to tackle all those jobs incrementally, starting with the most critical and high-ROI topics first; Sigrid is designed specifically to help you focus on the highest priority issues.

 1. In case no package manager is used, or not for all libraries (all technologies), it makes a lot of sense to start with the adoption of a package manager.
 This it will make all other improvement steps easier, faster, and less error-prone.

 2. The next step is to focus on vulnerabilities, since these threaten your application security in the short term:
-  - Start with a quick threat analysis to prioritize the systems that are most risk-prone to security attacks: in particular public-facing systems with the most privacy-sensitive data or transactions should be at the top of this list.
+   - Start with a quick threat analysis to prioritize the systems that are most risk-prone: in particular business-critical systems with the most privacy-sensitive data or transactions should be at the top of this list.
    - Focus on removing all high risk vulnerabilities first, continue with medium risk vulnerabilities.

 > DECIDE: or do other OSH risks before starting with the medium risks?

-3. Consider legal risks due to unacceptable licenses.
+3. Consider legal risks due to unacceptable licenses:
-  - This is often an important part of due diligence when a product or organization is being considered for take-over.
    - The highest priority are libraries that are used in an application without the proper rights; for example libraries that do not allow commercial use (if you are a commercial organization).
 Some of those require paying a license fee; which is the most straightforward means of addressing the issue.
+   > TODO: check guidance for producers for more suggestions

-  > QUESTION: how often does this happen with open source libraries?
+   > TODO: QUESTION: how often does this happen with open source libraries?
 Is there a way to register compliance, or does this require adding the library to the ignore list?

     - A next category to consider are the copy-left licenses, which typically do require the application that uses those libraries to be distributed with the same license (and e.g. also made open-source).
 Depending on your situation, such libraries should be marked as a legal risk.
     - The main way of addressing legal risk due to unacceptable licenses is by replacing the library with another one.

 4. For the other properties:
-  - investigate the risks of heavily outdated and perhaps no longer maintained libraries: Make sure to look at the product lifecycle, end-of-support date and maintenance activity.
+   - investigate the risks of heavily outdated and perhaps no longer maintained libraries: look at the product lifecycle, end-of-support date and maintenance activity to verify that there is a real need for replacing the library.
    - Do an impact analysis and plan the needed effort to mitigate the risks.
 This can be -a series of- updates, or complete replacement of a library.
    - ​​Open source libraries can be compared in terms of activity on tools like [https://www.openhub.net/](https://www.openhub.net/)​
    - Looking at the bug reports of inactive libraries, and the fixed bugs or improvements of outdated libraries can give good information of the relevance of updating.

 When many libraries require (multiple or major) version updates, the level of test coverage of a system can be used as an additional factor for prioritization: systems with high test coverage have a lower risk  of running into defects at run-time due to incompatible updates.